 Set context and expectations, regular check-ins, seek commitment not consensus, and ask illuminating questions.

-What are signs that a self-managing team may need more structureOpens in a new tab. or leadership supportOpens in a new tab.?
+What are signs that a self-managing team may need more structure or leadership support?

 Missed deadlines, unresolved conflicts, lack of psychological safety, inability to decide, and regressive behaviors.